 In addition to generally accepted auditing standards, the audit of these districts necessitates the following of procedures required by the statures creating and regulating these districts which are sub-divisions of the state.
 However, nothing in the following suggestions should be construed to permit a deviation from generally accepted auditing standards nor to require extensive detailed auditing where audit of a reasonable sample would be sufficient.
-All audits must be GASB 34 compliant and shall follow guidelines established for the State of Texas by the Comptroller's Office of Public Accounts.
+All audits should be GASB 34 compliant, when applicable, and must follow guidelines established for the State of Texas by the Comptroller's Office of Public Accounts.